 Expect Limited Showing Times

 When selling a tenant-occupied property, prepare yourself for fewer showing opportunities.
 Your listing agent, however, will make the most of the opportunities you do have.
 One way to maximize time is to schedule multiple showings in the same time slot or back-to-back.
 Another good practice is instructing other agents to not linger in the property after the showing is completed but to finish the conversation about the house in their car or on the phone.

 Common Scheduling Constraints Need to be Respected

 Tenants who have small children often prefer showings to happen while their children are awake.
 They will also be hesitant to have people over during naptime or after their children's bedtimes.
 Parents of older children may prefer showings during school, while tenants with dogs will need to make the proper arrangements to contain their pets during showings.

 When you make a clear-cut timeframe where agents and buyers are permitted, there will be little to no conflict regarding consent for showings.

 Get Creative With Media

 Sometimes, it is impossible to get inside the house due to a discordance between the buyer's schedule and the tenant's schedule.
 In this case, you can get creative with some alternative showing options.

 Making a video walk-through of the property that you can post online is extremely helpful in this situation.
 Videos can convey the mood and ambiance of the property in a way photos cannot.
 Showing the prepared video to prospective buyers can keep their interest hooked until they can actually get in to see the property itself.

 Where There's a Will, There's a Way

-The right listing agent knows what it takes to sell your home, even when it is tenant-occupied.
+The right Nashville real estate agent knows what it takes to sell your home, even when it is tenant-occupied.
 By using an arsenal of marketing strategies and communication skills to cooperate with your tenant, you will be able to get buyers into your rental unit so you can get it sold.

 The Ashton Real Estate Group of RE/MAX Advantage